 At Godolphin Primary School we have a child-centred approach to safeguarding where, at all times, our practitioners consider what is in the best interests of our pupils.
 We understand that safeguarding and promoting the welfare of children is everyone’s responsibility.

-ensuring that children grow up in circumstances consistent with the provision of safe and effective care;
+* ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and

 Child Protection refers to all of the specific processes, policies and measures that we have in place to prevent, and respond to instances where a child may be suffering, or likely to suffer from harm, as a result of abuse.